mixxxdj/manual/source/chapters/user_interface.rst

   .. note:: By default, Mixxx automatically applies an additional ReplayGain so
             tracks have approximately equal loudness at unity gain.
-Your tracks must be :ref:`analyzed <configuration-analyze>` to take advantage of this feature.
+Your tracks must be :ref:`analyzed <getting-started-analyze-library>` to take
+            advantage of this feature.
 When an unanalyzed track is loaded, Mixxx calculates its ReplayGain value, but will not apply a newly calculated ReplayGain value to a track after it has already started playing (to avoid a sudden change in the gain of a playing track).

   .. seealso:: For an explanation of why you should set your gains this way, see
                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.